BestTimesToVisit.com Logo

 Grand Taxis

-These are shared taxis, usually Mercedes sedans, that operate on fixed routes between cities and within larger towns like Meknes.
-They are a quintessential Moroccan experience, offering a faster alternative to buses if you're comfortable sharing.
+These are shared taxis, usually white Mercedes or similar sedans, that operate on fixed routes between cities and within larger towns like Meknes.
+They are a staple for inter-city travel and a great way to experience local life if you're comfortable with close quarters.

 Petit Taxis